sbergot/mothership-assistant/README.md

 ## in development

-- timer tab for wardens
-  - timer may be reccurring
-  - timer has a name and creates a message for all or only the DM
-  - timer can be paused, removed or reset to 0
 - put session code and player connections in separate warden tab
 - "library"
   - stored in local storage